Omarjourney/Feelynx/README.md

    The WebRTC client automatically connects to the same host and port that served the page.
 4. Open `index.html` (or `webrtc.html`) in two separate browser windows.
 Navigate to the **Calls** tab and press **Start Call** in one of them to begin a peer‑to‑peer connection.
 Allow camera and microphone permissions when prompted.

+5. If you need a quick refresher on how WebRTC peer connections work, click the **Peer Connection Guide** link located under the call controls.
+This opens a short, offline Markdown document explaining the key steps for setting up a connection.
+The same link is available on the standalone

+    WebRTC demo page.

 The  demo uses a basic WebSocket signaling server and `RTCPeerConnection` with Google's public STUN server.
 The `Calls` tab on the main site now embeds the same WebRTC demo.

 ## LiveKit Setup